 The Older Cat

-No one wants to see a beloved pet die, and it’s natural to want to prolong your cat’s life, but as your older cat becomes more frail and more susceptible to illness and pain, it’s good to have a conversation with your vet about humane end-of-life interventions.
+The idea of losing a cherished pet is difficult to accept.
+Although it’s natural to want to prolong your cat’s life, as they become more frail and prone to illness and pain, it’s crucial to discuss end-of-life options with your veterinarian.

 How to Give Your Cat a Long, Healthy Life